The best turtle food brand needs to; have the right nutrients, not get soggy quickly, be enjoyable to eat and come in various sizes.

-The best turtle food brand is going to be the brand which makes pellets which can quickly get soggy but without breaking apart.
+The best turtle food is going to be the brand which makes pellets that can quickly get soggy but without breaking apart.

 This is yet another reason why both ReptoMin and Zoo Med are such great brands.

-There are still even other brands (which are generally the super cheap, generic stuff) which produce run-of-the-mill pellets which get soggy and break apart too fast.
+There are still even other brands (which are generally the super cheap, generic stuff) that produce run-of-the-mill pellets that get soggy and break apart too fast.

 Turtle Pellets vs. Turtle Sticks

 As noted above, both ReptoMin and Zoo Med both produce varying types of pellets, depending on the type and age of your turtle.

 ReptoMin pellets, in particular, aren’t actually pellets but rather sticks, which come in varying sizes depending on whether your turtle is a hatchling, juvenile or adult.